 Importantly, as discussed below, speculation plays an important legitimate role in the commodities markets.
 It is essential for the markets to fulfill their public and private market purposes of price discovery and hedging.
-However, permissible speculation must be limited, or it will overtake and undermine these markets, defeating the very purpose for the markets.
+However, permissible speculation must be limited, or it will overtake, overwhelm, and undermine these markets, defeating the very purpose for the markets.
 That's why speculation is allowed, but excess speculation is dangerous and prohibited.

-While little can be done by the CFTC about the supply/demand factors and shocks driving these price hikes, one thing that can and should be done is an examination into what role, if any, excess financial speculation has played in those price hikes and volatility.
+While little can be done by the CFTC about the supply/demand factors and shocks driving these price hikes, one thing that can and should be done is an investigation into what role, if any, excess financial speculation has played in those price hikes and volatility.
 This should not be a witch hunt to scapegoat market participants.
-It should be a comprehensive, thorough, datadriven, granular, dynamic, and ultimately transparent examination of the commodity markets to determine the role and degree of speculation on a commodity-by-commodity basis.
-Unlike recent CFTC examinations and reports, this examination should be undertaken without preconditions or prejudging the outcome.
+It should be a comprehensive, thorough, data-driven, granular, dynamic, and ultimately transparent investigation of the commodity markets to determine the role and degree of speculation on a commodity-by-commodity basis.
+20 Unlike past CFTC examinations and reports, 21 this examination should be undertaken without preconditions or prejudging the outcome.

-The examination should also be done regardless of price increases, declines, or volatility, or additional supply/demand shocks over the next several weeks and months, which are inevitable.
-Whether oil goes to a "worst case" \$380 a barrel or "collapses to \$65" or whether there's a recession that destroys demand, drives down inflation and commodity prices, the CFTC's legal duty to eliminate "excess speculation" remains and it has established position limits to accomplish that goal.
-Given that, as IOSCO Chair Ashley Alder recently said, "the commodities sector [is] lightly supervised, much of it opaque, and regulation of key actors could be non-existent," it is imperative that the CFTC quickly undertake such an examination to ensure that there is no excess speculation and that its rules are working and effective, 22 particularly during these times of historic economic and financial stress and fragility.
-23
+The examination should also be done regardless of price increases, declines, or volatility, or additional supply/demand shocks over the next several weeks and months, which are inevitable.22 Whether oil goes to a "worst case" \$380 a barrel or "collapses to \$65" or whether there's a recession that destroys demand, drives down inflation and commodity prices,23 the CFTC's legal duty to eliminate "excess speculation" remains and it has established position limits to accomplish that goal.
+Given that, as IOSCO Chair Ashley Alder said, "the commodities sector [is] lightly supervised, much of it opaque, and regulation of key actors could be non-existent,"24 it is imperative that the CFTC quickly undertake such an investigation to ensure that there is no excess speculation and that its rules are working and effective,25 particularly during these times of historic economic and financial stress and fragility.26 power of US futures trading exchanges, the size of US production and exports, and the role of the US dollar as the principal currency of global trade.27 As stated in IPES-food report, the "lack of transparency on who is driving current futures investments-and lack of publicly available data from the CFTC-is preventing clarity on whether/to what extent the current crisis is speculation-driven and thus holding back effective remedial actions."28